TumblThreeApp/TumblThree/README.md

 ### Liked/by backup/download:

 * A downloader for downloading "liked by" photos and videos instead of a tumblr blog (e.g. https://www.tumblr.com/liked/by/wallpaperfx/) (login required).
+* Download of all image sizes possible (SVC, API only for newer blogs, higher resolution not possible for old blogs)
 * Allows to download posts in a defined time span.

 ### Tumblr search backup/download:

 * A downloader for downloading photos and videos from the tumblr search (e.g. http://www.tumblr.com/search/my+keywords).
+* Download of all image sizes possible (SVC, API only for newer blogs, higher resolution not possible for old blogs)
 * Can download only specific blog pages instead of the whole blog.

 ### Tumblr tag search backup/download:

 * A downloader for downloading photos and videos from the tumblr tag search (e.g. http://www.tumblr.com/tagged/my+keywords) (login required).
+* Download of all image sizes possible (SVC, API only for newer blogs, higher resolution not possible for old blogs)
 * Allows to download posts in a defined time span.

 ## Download: